The Exeter Life Insurance Reviews 2022

 Managed Life tailors to those who have type 2 diabetes or weight issues which may see them struggle to put in place life insurance at an acceptable cost.

 As part of Managed Life, policyholders have the chance to see a reduction in future premiums by managing their existing condition through an improved lifestyle.
-For people with type 2 diabetes, this is through a glycated haemoglobin reading before a policy’s anniversary, and for those with weight issues, a BMI reading will need providing before an anniversary.
+For people with type 2 diabetes, this is through a glycated hemoglobin reading before a policy’s anniversary, and for those with weight issues, a BMI reading will need providing before an anniversary.
 An improved reading may see a fall in the premium level, whilst a declining reading may see premiums rise.

 Policyholder age at the outset